aws-samples/digital-pathology-on-aws/README.md

 First create the network infrastructure.
 One way to do it is to deploy using [this CloudFormation template](https://docs.aws.amazon.com/codebuild/latest/userguide/cloudformation-vpc-template.html), which will create one [AWS VPC](https://aws.amazon.com/vpc/), two public subnets and two private subnets.
 If you want to add [VPC flow logs](https://docs.aws.amazon.com/vpc/latest/userguide/flow-logs.html), you can deploy [the network infrastructure CloudFormation template](https://github.com/aws-samples/digital-pathology-on-aws/blob/main/OMERO-cloudformation-templates/OMERONetworkInfra.yaml) in this repository and select true for AddVPCFlowLog parameter.

-[Optional] If you have registered or transfer your domain to AWS Route53, you can use the associated Hosted zones to [automate the DNS validatition for the SSL certificate](https://aws.amazon.com/blogs/security/how-to-use-aws-certificate-manager-with-aws-cloudformation/) issued by [AWS Certificate Manager](https://aws.amazon.com/certificate-manager/).
+[Optional] If you have registered or transfer your domain to AWS Route53, you can use the associated Hosted zones to [automate the DNS validatition for the SSL certificate](https://aws.amazon.com/blogs/security/how-to-use-aws-certificate-manager-with-aws-cloudformation/) issued by [AWS Certificate Manager (ACM)](https://aws.amazon.com/certificate-manager/).
+It is noteworthy the Route53 domain and associated public Hosted zone should be on the same AWS account as the ACM that issues SSL certificate, in order to automate the DNS validation.
+ACM will create a validation CNAME record in the public Hosted zone.
 This DNS validated public certificate can be used for [TLS termination for Network Load Balancer](https://aws.amazon.com/blogs/aws/new-tls-termination-for-network-load-balancers/)

 #### Deploy OMERO Stack